Sundin/sundin.github.io/_posts/2020-09-01-analytics-poc.md

 ### Backend

-Our backend is hosted on AWS and set up using CloudFormation and Serverless.
+Our backend is hosted on AWS and set up using CloudFormation and AWS SAM.
 It is very minimal, containing only an API Gateway as interface, a DynamoDB database for storing the gathered user analytics data and two lambda functions; one for saving data and one for retrieving data.
 You can browse the template file [here](https://github.com/DeviesDevelopment/analytics-poc/blob/master/backend/template.yml).

 ## Next steps